baidu/DuReader/paddle/UPDATES.md

-# Paddle.updates
+# The notes on the updates of Paddle baseline

+## Updates

-We implement a BiDAF model with PaddlePaddle (see the paper).
+We implement a BiDAF model with PaddlePaddle.
 Note that we have an update on the PaddlePaddle baseline (Feb 25, 2019).
 In this document, we give the details of the major updates:

+### Paragraph Extraction

 1. The first update is that we incorporate a strategy of paragraph extraction to improve the model performance.
 A similar strategy has been used in the Top-1 system (Liu et al. 2018) at 2018 Machine Reading Challenge.